Are you ready to learn about arterial blood gases and ABG interpretation? I sure hope so because that is what this study guide is all about.

-They can cause the oxygen reading in the results to be falsely high.
+Bubbles in the sample can cause the oxygen reading in the results read inaccurately.

-140. How should the Respiratory Therapist handle that ABG sample after it has been drawn?
+140. How should the Respiratory Therapist handle an ABG sample after it has been drawn?

-Remove any air bubbles, store in ice water to stop metabolism, analyze as soon as possible.
+The answer is: They should remove any air bubbles, store in ice water to stop metabolism, and analyze as soon as possible.

 141. Room temperature samples must be analyzed how soon?